 Newman Academic Scholarships

 Newman academic scholarships range in value starting at $11,000/year and the amounts awarded depend on a holistic review of the academic achievement of each student.
 These awards are renewable for eight consecutive semesters to students who maintain a 2.0 cumulative GPA and enroll full time each semester.
 Students are automatically considered for Newman academic scholarships at the time their application is reviewed, and students will be notified of any scholarships awarded in their letter of acceptance.

 ASC Community Leader Scholarship

-Required application and supporting components must be completed online and include an application, service/leadership résumé and one recommendation, in addition to an interview.
+Required application and supporting components must be completed online and include an application, service/leadership resume and one recommendation, in addition to an interview.
 The online recommendation form will be sent to the email address of the reference provided on your application, to be submitted separately.
 Applicants must be admitted to the university before an interview can be scheduled.
-The final application deadine for the ASC program is December 1, 2018.
-The application and all supplemental documents must be submitted by the final deadline in order for a student's application to be given full consideration.
+The application and all scholarship documents must be submitted by the final deadline in order for a student's application to be given full consideration.

 This scholarship is awarded to students who apply for and gain acceptance into Newman's Honors Program.
 Applicants should have official transcripts on file with a minimum 3.7 cumulative high school GPA and official test scores on file with a composite 25 ACT super-score to apply.